taesungp/swapping-autoencoder-pytorch/README.md

 ## Change Log

 - 4/14/2021: The configuration to train the pretrained model on the Mountains dataset had not been set correctly, and was updated accordingly.
+- 10/14/2021: The 256x256 pretrained model for the AFHQ dataset was added.
+Please use `experiments/afhq_pretrained_launcher.py`.

 ## Bibtex
 If you use this code for your research, please cite our paper: